-• This chapter sets the scene by outlining the main objectives of the Fifth-Generation IDP within the legal context.
-The key policy directives of all three spheres of government are outlined in brief.
-The overarching strategy of the Municipality, which sets the tone and development agenda for the period 2022-2027 is outlined in detail.
+- •This chapter sets the scene by outlining the main objectives of the Fifth-Generation IDP within the legal context. - The key policy directives of all three spheres of government are briefly outlined. - •The overarching strategy of the Municipality, which sets the tone and development agenda for the period 2022-2027 is outlined in detail.